project44/manifest/.github/CONTRIBUTING.md

 3. Install dependencies by running `yarn` in the project root
 4. Build the code with `moon run :build`
 5. Write your code
-6. Start storybook dev environment `moon run storybook:start`
+6. Start storybook dev environment `moon run storybook:dev`
 7. Ensure code is tested and tests pass with `moon run <changed_package>:test`
 8. Ensure your code passes formatting rules with `moon run <changed_package>:format`
 9. Lint your code with `moon run <changed_package>:lint`